Informbiro period: Insurrections

+Albania's Resistance during the Informbiro Era

+Throughout the Informbiro period, spanning from 1948 to 1954, Albania and Yugoslavia were embroiled in a series of armed confrontations fueled by territorial disputes and ideological differences between their leaders, Josip Broz Tito and Enver Hoxha.
+This era witnessed heightened tensions along the Albanian-Yugoslav border, making it a focal point of contention within the Eastern Bloc during the Cold War.
+Additionally, Enver Hoxha also ordered the expulsion of all Yugoslav politicians and military personnel from across Albania.

 Impact on Yugoslav policies

 Economic development until mid-1948

 Prior to 1948, the Yugoslav economy relied on state-controlled trade of agricultural products and raw materials to the USSR in exchange for processed goods and machinery.
 Overall shortages of machinery and local shortages of labour—especially skilled experts—plagued the economy.
 As the conflict with Stalin progressed, Yugoslavia decided to become self-sufficient and develop its military capabilities, which led to greater budget expenditures for infrastructure and personnel, and the establishment of research and development institutions.
 To offset the lack of machinery, third shifts were introduced in factories.
 Authorities mobilised, under threat of imprisonment, those not otherwise employed, and peasants not actively doing agricultural work, to work in mines extracting coal or ores for export, or at construction sites.
 Food and fuel were stockpiled for the military, leading to market shortages.

 Turning to the United States for aid

 By June 1948, Yugoslavia reached an agreement with the United States, allowing Yugoslav authorities to access their gold reserves held in the United States.
 At the same time, Yugoslavia announced it would like to trade with the West.
 Yugoslavia first requested assistance from the United States in summer 1948.
 In December, Tito announced strategic raw materials would be shipped to the West in return for increased trade.

 In February 1949, the US decided to provide Tito with economic assistance and, in return, the US would demand Tito to cut support to the DSE when the internal situation in Yugoslavia allowed such a move without endangering his position.
 Ultimately, Secretary of State Dean Acheson took the position that the Yugoslav five-year plan must succeed if Tito was to prevail against Stalin and that, regardless of the nature of his regime, Tito was in the United States' interest.
 In October 1949, Yugoslavia received backing by the United States and won its bid for a seat on the United Nations Security Council, despite Soviet opposition.